menu

 Also of interest is that Warsaw has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Warsaw does not have a public transit system used by locals to get to and from work.
+Warsaw is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Warsaw in 2022 was $21,761, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
-This equates to an annual income of $87,044 for a family of four.
+The per capita income in Warsaw in 2022 was $25,539, which is middle income relative to Missouri, and low income relative to the rest of the US.
+This equates to an annual income of $102,156 for a family of four.
 However, Warsaw contains both very wealthy and poor people as well.

-Warsaw is a somewhat ethnically-diverse city.
 The people who call Warsaw home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warsaw residents report their race to be White, followed by Native American.
-Important ancestries of people in Warsaw include German, Irish, English, French, and Polish.
+Important ancestries of people in Warsaw include German, English, Irish, French, and Austrian.

 The most common language spoken in Warsaw is English.
 Other important languages spoken here include Italian and Greek.